 [Include for all studies involving samples]

 We are collecting your tissue and/or blood as part of this study.
-We may use your samples for other research studies, including genetic testing, without contacting you, including sharing your samples with others for research purposes here and outside University of Chicago.
+We may use your samples for other research studies, including genetic testing, without contacting you, including sharing your samples with others for research purposes here and outside University of Chicago or Advent Health.
 It is possible that these samples may be shared with a for profit company for research.

 [Include for clinical trials – Per FDA regulations, the exact wording is mandatory and cannot be altered]